 When you put value out into the world, you’re rewarded for it with others outside your network getting to know you.
 No need to send spammy InMails or connection requests that already have you feeling like a used-car salesman.
 Just share what’s interesting and helpful and the attention comes to you!“

 To stay focused, I do everything possible to minimize distractions.
-That means turning off all the notifications on my phone.
+That means turning off almost all the notifications on my phone.
 But there is one notification I leave on: my text messages.
-For years, it was strictly for friends and family and the messages were all personal or important.
+For years, it was strictly for friends and family, and the messages were all personal or important.

 But no more.
 Spam has come to text messages.

 Text messaging, also known as SMS (short messaging service), is a standard messaging protocol built into all of our phones.
-It’s actually the most popular feature of our phones, used by 80% of phone subscribers.
+It’s actually the most popular feature of our phones, used by 80% of phone subscribers in the US.
 So we’ve all got it.
 And for most of us, the spammers have our numbers.

 So here’s the size of the text messaging spam problem today.
 We assume this will grow over time.

-And because it’s a standard protocol, there isn’t a tech company between us and the spammers to help filter.
+And because it’s an open standard protocol, there isn’t a tech company standing in between us and the spammers to help filter.

 We are defenseless.